Skip to main content

 The best time to visit Don Khon is during the dry season, which is between November and April, when the weather is favorable for outdoor activities.
 The early morning or late afternoon is the best time for sightseeing, as the weather is cool and the light is soft.
 During the rainy season, the island is less crowded, and the scenery is beautiful, but the facilities may be limited.

-How To Get To Don Khon
+How to Get to Don Khon

 Getting to Don Khon is a picturesque drive through southern Laos, which combines some road time with a brief river crossing.
 The majority of visitors to this place arrive from Pakse, the nearest major city, where the journey mixes bus, van, and boat rides.